ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nme-vo5-awards-liam-gallagher-o2-academy.markdown

 section3-content: >

-entry-title: Win 2x tickets to Liam Gallagher at the VO5 NME Awards at the O2 Academy
+entry-title: Win 2x tickets to Liam Gallagher at the VO5 NME Awards Ceremony
 entry-content: >
    <p> Join the VO5 NME Awards Ceremony Awards with NME AAA.</p>
    <p> Enter the draw to win 2x tickets by completing the form below before 11.59pm on 24/01/2018. </p>